-Increasing regulation and complexity has priced professional financial advice out of the budget range of everyday Australians.
-This regulatory trend is likely to continue increasing the adviser’s costs.
+Increasing regulation has priced financial advice out of the budget range of everyday Australians.
+Investment Trends estimate 48% of the Australian population have unmet advice needs.
+This trend is likely to increase with a new round of increased regulation.

 Dante De Gori, FPA CEO, in his report The Future of Financial Advice states:

 I believe financial planning should be accessible to all Australians, and I believe in the importance of financial planning to the Australian society – Dave De Gori

 The Future of Financial Advice legislation may have unintended consequences.
 One of the most worrying is that increased cost of compliance and removal of commissions will see advisers unable to service their clients with lower incomes and smaller assets under management.
 It is estimated that thousands of existing clients may be set adrift to seek financial assistance elsewhere.